felangel/mason/packages/mason/README.md

 ---

-Mason contains the core generator and rendering engine which is used by [mason_cli](https://pub.dev/packages/mason_cli).
+Mason contains the core generator that powers [mason_cli](https://pub.dev/packages/mason_cli).

-`package:mason` allows developers to build custom CLIs and other tooling that leverages the mason generator and rendering engine.
+`package:mason` allows developers to build custom CLIs and other tooling that leverages the mason generator.

 ```dart
 import 'dart:io';